Tattoo Meaning

 Glazed brick lion from the Processional Way of the Ishtar Gate of Babylon, c.
 575 BCE, Pergamon Museum.

 Lion tattoos carry multiple specific cultural registers.
 The Lion of Judah (Revelation 5:5, Genesis 49:9, Ethiopian Solomonic imperial imagery, Rastafari symbolism) is the most specific Biblical-Christian lineage.
 English three-lions and Scottish rampant-lion heraldic traditions are civic.
-Zodiac Leo (see our Leo page) is astrological.
-See our lion spirit-animal page for the fuller Inanna-Sekhmet-Samson-Buddhist-Shakyasimha treatment.
+Zodiac Leo is astrological.
+The Mesopotamian Inanna-Sekhmet-Samson-Buddhist traditions add further historical depth to whichever register you choose.

 Frequently asked